 While it was originally built for tracking general marketing and ecommerce websites, Google Analytics can be configured to track your SaaS app as well.
-After building tracking setups for 11 different SaaS tools, I can say that Google Analytics excels in tracking SaaS.
-In this article, I’m giving you a bunch of practical guidelines for doing the same with your own (or your client’s) SaaS app.
+After designing and implementing tracking infrastructure for 14 different well-known SaaS businesses, I can say that GA4 excels in tracking SaaS.
+In this article, I’m giving you a bunch of practical guidelines for doing the same for your own (or your client’s) SaaS apps.

 When working with SaaS clients, quite often what we see is that they have a solid Google Analytics setup on their marketing site and registration funnel but tracking the app itself is not configured properly or is missing completely.

-Okay, I have to say that most of our clients still had some tracking in place using some other (perhaps more SaaS-focused) analytics platform but why miss the opportunity of collecting everything in one place.
+Truth be told, I have to say that most of our clients still had some tracking in place using another (perhaps more SaaS-focused) analytics platform but why miss the opportunity of collecting everything in one place.
 Using a free tool.

 PS!
 In this post we are trying something that we think should be part of almost all technical analytics posts, guides and tutorials.
 That is, including a few real-life examples of reports you can build using this newly collected data.